Lingua.com's new Academic Writing course has just started.

 I am happy to share an article written by my friend and colleague Jon Yaakov Gorr, who explains why this course is useful, analyzing the current situation in law education:

+education system let them get away with it.
 From Alaska to Brixton to Calgary to Zeehan (and we’ll tell you in a few seconds why Zeehan is really important) functional literacy dropped, not only in the lowest deciles of the population but across all segments of the population.

 Surprisingly, at least for observers in parts of the world that still take education seriously, the lack of ability to read or write functional English did not stop people from being promoted from one grade or class to the next.
 This lead to at least one shocking headline in the New York Post in 2013: A stunning 79.3 percent of those graduating from New York City’s government-operated-school grads into New York City colleges arrived without having mastered the basics, up from 71.4 percent in 2007.